suprabhasupi/blog/contents/posts/80-github-tips/80-github-tips.md

 <p><span class='first-letter'>T</span>his article is for beginners as well as for the experts 😉,
 as this is going to help you to avoid all the pitfalls that could lead to failure state.</p>

-Here, you will learn efficient way to start the projects and push it into Github/Gitlab.
+Here, you will learn efficient ways to start the projects and push them into Github/Gitlab.

 Let’s see what we are going to learn in this article: